vatnz-dev/sops/docs/terminal/atma.md

 ## Departures

-Departures will be assigned by ATMA in accordance with the [SID Assignment guide](../aerodromes/Class-C/nzaa.md#sid-assignment).
+Departures should be assigned in accordance with the [SID Assignment guide](../aerodromes/Class-C/nzaa.md#sid-assignment).

 ATMA may climb departing aircraft as necessary to maintain separation and traffic flow, up to their requested flight level.
 International aircraft shall be instructed to climb to `FL250`, and shall get further climb once handed to OCR.